mckennatim/spWemosIOT/README.md

 ## tags
 ## 13-api2a-astra-sched-overflow
+So using CYURD001 and CYURD003 to test hvac react app.
+For the time being, limiting schedule to 5 events.(in hvac react) api2a is broken causing some kind of fault on all the memory allocations that I went and messed with, astral and JsonBuffer and ipayload et all.
+Meanwhile in order to get the old api2 main.ino code to work line 34 need to change from DHT11 to DHT22.
+Also the config file need to have sensor_type='dht'
 ## 12-timr.rec-hayChange
 switched listening for state change of timers from ckAlarms to ckRelays to have more consistent reporting of state change.
 ## 11-dailyAlarm-getTime